drwgrc/routrapp/README.md

 # RoutRapp

-A modern web application built with FastAPI backend and Next.js frontend.
+A modern web application built with Go/Gin backend and Next.js frontend.

 ## Project Overview

 RoutRapp is a full-stack web application featuring:

-- **Backend**: FastAPI-based REST API with Python
+- **Backend**: Gin-based REST API with Go
-- **Frontend**: Next.js15ith React 19peScript, and Tailwind CSS
+- **Frontend**: Next.js with React, TypeScript, and Tailwind CSS
 - **Modern Stack**: Built with the latest technologies for optimal performance and developer experience

 ## Project Structure